Representation theory: Automorphic forms and number theory

 Automorphic forms are a generalization of modular forms to more general analytic functions, perhaps of several complex variables, with similar transformation properties.
-The generalization involves replacing the modular group PSL_{2} (R) and a chosen congruence subgroup by a semisimple Lie group G and a discrete subgroup Γ. Just as modular forms can be viewed as differential forms on a quotient of the upper half space H = PSL_{2} (R)/SO(2), automorphic forms can be viewed as differential forms (or similar objects) on Γ\G/K, where K is (typically) a maximal compact subgroup of G. Some care is required, however, as the quotient typically has singularities.
+The generalization involves replacing the modular group PSL_{2} (R) and a chosen congruence subgroup by a semisimple Lie group $G$ and a discrete subgroup $\Gamma$.
+Just as modular forms can be viewed as differential forms on a quotient of the upper half-space $\mathcal{H} = \operatorname{PSL}_2(\R) / \operatorname{SO}(2)$, automorphic forms can be viewed as differential forms (or similar objects) on Γ\G/K, where $K$ is (typically) a maximal compact subgroup of $G$.
+Some care is required, however, as the quotient typically has singularities.
 The quotient of a semisimple Lie group by a compact subgroup is a symmetric space and so the theory of automorphic forms is intimately related to harmonic analysis on symmetric spaces.

 Before the development of the general theory, many important special cases were worked out in detail, including the Hilbert modular forms and Siegel modular forms.
 Important results in the theory include the Selberg trace formula and the realization by Robert Langlands that the Riemann–Roch theorem could be applied to calculate the dimension of the space of automorphic forms.
-The subsequent notion of "automorphic representation" has proved of great technical value for dealing with the case that G is an algebraic group, treated as an adelic algebraic group.
+The subsequent notion of "automorphic representation" has proved of great technical value for dealing with the case that $G$ is an algebraic group, treated as an adelic algebraic group.
 As a result, an entire philosophy, the Langlands program has developed around the relation between representation and number theoretic properties of automorphic forms.